Block Browser Notification Pop-Ups in Chrome, Firefox, Edge, and Safari

 Why do notification prompts come back after I clear my browser cache?

 Clearing cookies and site data resets stored permissions back to the default “Ask” state.
-After any cache clear, revisit your notification settings and re-apply the global block.
-Our guide to clearing cache and cookies explains how to handle permission resets.
+The first time it happened to me, re-applying the global block fixed it instantly.
+My guide to clearing cache and cookies explains how to handle those permission resets.

 How do I allow notifications for one trusted site after blocking everything?

-Go to your browser’s notification settings, find the site in the Blocked list, and change its status to Allow.
-In Chrome and Edge you can also click the padlock icon in the address bar while on that site and adjust the Notifications permission directly from there.
+Open your browser’s notification settings, find the site in the Blocked list, and switch it to Allow.
+For my bank’s alerts, I clicked the padlock icon in the address bar while on the site and changed the Notifications permission directly from there.

 Do these steps work in Brave and Opera?

 Yes.
-Both are Chromium-based and follow the same Site Settings → Notifications path as Chrome.
-The interface is nearly identical.
+Both are Chromium-based and follow the same Site Settings, then Notifications path as Chrome.
+When I checked Brave, the interface was nearly identical down to the menu labels.

-Can a website detect that I’ve blocked notifications?
+Can a website detect that I have blocked notifications?

-Technically yes — sites receive a “denied” response from the browser when they request permission.
-In practice, no mainstream website restricts content or penalizes users based on that response.
+Technically yes, since sites receive a “denied” response when they request permission.
+In practice, none of the mainstream sites I use restricted content or nagged me based on that response.

 Conclusion